DodoBey/portfolioExample/README.md

 # portfolioExample
 It's a final project of my WMAD Prep. part.

+**You can check the page on http://dogukanyigiter.com/ (Hosting based in Turkey, you need to wait a little bit longer the get real reasult.)**

 I created this page to implement the features that I learned in class.

 # Built with: